-A leave tracking system – like Flamingo – shows you people who work too long without taking time off.
-You can then encourage these people to take a few leave days and help prevent them from burning out.
+A leave tracker like Flamingo shows you people who work too long without taking time off.
+You can then encourage these employees to take a day or two rest and refresh and help prevent them from burning out.

 Free trial.
 No credit card required.